 You should purchase Richard Keyt's Gold LLC package that includes a custom revocable living trust for the following reasons:

 1. Confidentiality: Your Name & Address Will Not Be Shown on the Public Records of the Arizona Corporation Commission.
 The LLC Richard will form for you will not disclose your name or address on the public records of the Arizona Corporation Commission.
 Arizona Revised Statutes Section 29-3201.B requires that the public Articles of Organization of an Arizona LLC filed with the ACC contain the name and address of the members (aka owners) and the LLC’s principal address.
 If we form a Gold LLC for you the member (owner) of the LLC will be your revocable living trust, not you.
-This is why your name will not display on the ACC's public records.
+This is why your name will not be displayed on the ACC's public records.
 For example, if your confidential trust is called the “Camelback Mountain Trust” the ACC’s public record of the LLC will show that the LLC is owned by the Camelback Mountain Trust, not you.
 When we form your Gold LLC the address of the trust and the LLC will be our address, not your address.

-2. On Your Death Your Assets Go to the Person or People You Want to Inherit the Assets.
-If you die without a will or a trust the law of your state of residence determines who inherits your assets.
+2. On Your Death, Your Assets Go to the Person or People You Want to Inherit the Assets.
+If you die without a will or a trust, the law of your state of residence determines who will inherit your assets.
 This is called the law of intestate succession.
 Your residence state's plan for who inherits your assets may be different from who you want to inherit your assets.
 You need a trust in which you specify who inherits your assets and who inherits the assets if the primary beneficiary were to die before you so your state of residence can't determine who gets your assets.
 The trust we create for you will designate primary future beneficiaries and secondary beneficiaries if a primary beneficiary dies before you.

 Warning for Arizona Residents